One-Bowl Pumpkin Chocolate Chip Cookies are loaded with chips and drizzled with a pumpkin spice glaze

 - Gently fold in chocolate chips and then mix by hand until combined

 - Line your baking sheets with parchment paper or a Silpat non-stick liner.
 If you don’t have any parchment on hand be sure to spray your baking sheet with non-stick spray

 - Drop the cookies onto the tray using a tablespoon or a cookie scoop.
 The dough will be sticky so we suggest using a cookie scoop, if possible

 - Bake for 10-11 minutes

 - Cookies should be golden with no shine remaining

-- Let the cookies rest for about 1-minute before removing to a cooling rack to cool completely before adding the glaze
+- Let the cookies rest for about 1 minute before removing them to a cooling rack to cool completely before adding the glaze

 How to make easy Pumpkin Glaze